MarcMouries/GraphJS/README.md

 # GraphJS

-GraphJS is a framework for representing and displaying graphs in JavaScript.
+GraphJS is a framework for easily representing and displaying graphs in JavaScript.

 ## Objective